Hendy/umbraco-look/README.md

 	public IPublishedContent Item { get; }

 	// When a detached item is being indexed, this property will be the hosting content, media or member
-	// (this value will null when the item being indexed is not Detached) public IPublishedContent HostItem { get; }
+	// (this value will null when the item being indexed is not detached) public IPublishedContent HostItem { get; }

 	// When called, the indexing of the current IPublishedContent item will be cancelled.